boomcycle/BCEncryptMail/README.md

 ?>
 ```

+## Coding Conventions
+I have attempted in the code to include Javadoc-style comments to describe class functions and their parameters.
+In a good IDE, this should result in helful autocomplete features and prompts to help you better understand the parameters required by each function.

 ## Helpful Links
 - [Using GnuPG with PHP](http://devzone.zend.com/1278/using-gnupg-with-php/) - Article from Zend that describes how to install the gnupg PECL extension and other helpful details about GnuPG